nicolasdao/userin/README.md

 # Getting started

-Creating a UserIn Authorization Server consists in creating your own `UserInStrategy` class (which must inherit from the `Strategy` class) and then registering that class with the `UserIn` middleware.
-Your `UserInStrategy` class must implement specific methods (based on how many UserIn features you wish to support) that do very basic CRUD operations to your backend storage.
-UserIn tried as much as possible to remove the burden of implementing business logic in those methods so you can only focus on simple CRUD implementation.
+Creating a UserIn Authorization Server consists in creating an `UserInStrategy` class (which must inherit from the `Strategy` class) and then registering that class with the `UserIn` middleware.
+That `UserInStrategy` class must implement specific methods (based on how many UserIn features must be supported).
+UserIn removes the burden of implementing business logic in those methods so developer focus only on simple CRUD implementation.

 Install UserIn: